 Most patients still need to continue using glaucoma eye drops to keep their intraocular pressure down, but these laser procedures are likely to lessen the amount needed.

-Is there recovery after selective laser trabeculoplasty?
+What will my recovery be like after having selective laser trabeculoplasty?